cyberbotics/webots/docs/blog/Webots-2020-a-release.md

 Here we are!
 It's already time for a new Webots release!

 This new Webots version focuses on improving the performance of the scene load and the robustness of the simulation.
-But as usual we also extended our robot and asset library with new environments, worlds and appearances.
+But as usual we also extended our asset library with new robots, objects, environments and appearances.
 Moreover the [Supervisor API](../reference/supervisor.md) has been extended.

 This article only lists some of the major changes.